 Treating Large Kidney Stones

-For large kidney stones, kidney stone treatment options typically involve more advanced procedures.
-These stones are less likely to pass on their own and may cause intense pain.
-In some cases, medications or hydration might not work, and surgery may be required.
+For large kidney stone treatment options, kidney stone treatment options typically involve more advanced procedures.
+These stones are less likely to pass independently and may cause intense pain.
+Medications or hydration might sometimes not work, and surgery may be required.

 Surgery for Treating Kidney Stones